PeppeL-G/bagawork/docs/src/routes/(default)/documentation/state/+page.md

 ## Storing the state
 If your BagaWork app is running on a website that **does not support** storing the app's state on the user's computer, then each time the user starts the app, it will use a new empty state.
-An example of such a website is this website ([bagawork.com](https://bagawork.com/)). bagawork.com is hosted on GitHub Pages, and therefor it can't function as an app hosting server, so it can only be used to quickly share apps for testing/debugging.
+An example of such a website is this website ([bagawork.com](https://bagawork.com/)). bagawork.com is hosted on [GitHub Pages](https://pages.github.com/), and therefor it can't function as an app hosting server, so it can only be used to quickly share apps for testing/debugging.
 Apps running on such websites can't remember information between runs.

-If your BagaWork app on the other hand is running on a website that **does support** storing the app's state on the user's computer (e.g. using the web browser's [Web Storage](https://en.wikipedia.org/wiki/Web_storage) functionality), then each time the app loads a page, the state will be stored, and if the user then closes the app and later opens it again, it will resume using the state that was stored, instead of using a new empty state.
+If your BagaWork app on the other hand is running on a website that **does support** storing the app's state on the user's computer (e.g. using the web browser's [Web Storage](https://en.wikipedia.org/wiki/Web_storage) functionality), then each time the app loads a page, its state will be stored, and if the user then closes the app and later opens it again, it will resume using the state that was stored, instead of using a new empty state.
 An example of such a website is [bagaland.com](https://baggaland.com/).
+Try running an app hosted there, and you can see this in action.

 If you host your app on a website that stores the state between runs, there is  one thing you need to remember: not all values can be stored!
+Ordinary values like:

+* Strings
+* Numbers
+* Booleans
+* Arrays
+* Etc.

-Ordinary values, like strings, numbers, booleans, arrays, etc. can be stored without problem, but, for example, functions can't be stored.
-For example, you can't have an app variable that stores an object that contains a function; that function can't be stored, and when the user later tries to resume running the app, that function will not exist.
+Can be stored without problem.
+But, for example, functions can't be stored; you can't have an app variable that stores an object that contains a function.
+If you try to do something like that, then when the user later tries to resume running the app, that function will not exist.

-To learn more about what values that can be stored, see the sub-chapter *Valid values* below.

 ## Valid values
 BagaWork will store the state of your app in JSON format, so the values you store in your app and page variables must be serializable to JSON.
-The most common values in JavaScript are serializable to JSON, including numbers, strings, booleans, arrays and object.
+The most common values in JavaScript are serializable to JSON, including numbers, strings, booleans, arrays and objects.
 Checkout [json.org](https://www.json.org) to learn more about how JSON works.